OpenWork-NZ/mdwg/docs/_defs/SpatialReferenceSystem.md

 | **ICSM Level of Agreement** | ⭑ ⭑ ⭑ |

 ## Definition
-**The information about the reference systems that define the system use to describe spatial position descriptions in a resource.**
+**Information about the framework reference systems used to precisely measure locations on the surface of the Earth as coordinates values.**

 ### ISO Obligation